 Key Ingredients: lamb meat (minced), green peas (shelled), ghee, onions, ginger & garlic paste, tomatoes,

 cumin seeds, cloves, cinnamon, peppercorns, black cardamom (seeds), bay leaves,

 coriander powder, turmeric, chilli powder & freshly chopped & ripped coriander leaves.

 Interesting Facts & Stats About Thailand You May Not Know – is another Blog post I have written about this amazing country.

 Thank you for reading my restaurant review.

-I`m known as PadThaiPaul on Trip Advisor and write weekly bar, cafe, hotel, shop & restaurant reviews.
+I`m known as PadThaiPaul on Trip Advisor and write regular bar, cafe, hotel, shop & restaurant reviews.